telliott99/MySwift2/chapter1/strings.rst

     - ``==``
     - ``<``, ``>``

-The reason for the last operators is to allow sorting of String values.
+The reason for the last two operators is to allow sorting of String values.

 .. sourcecode:: bash